Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Results and discussion

 \section{Results and discussion}

 Figure \ref{PNOCCOdata} displays an overview of RIXS spectra for both samples, showcasing orbital and spin excitations.
-The common IL structure is depicted in panel (a) together with the antiferromagnetic spin lattice.
+The common infinite-layer structure is depicted in Panel (a), which can represent either CCO or PNO depending on the assignment of Cu/Ni and Ca/Pr atoms.
+The antiferromagnetic spin lattice, also shown, has so far been reported only for the cuprate.
 Panels (b-c) report spectra taken at different transferred momenta along the [$H$,0] cut of the 2D reciprocal space.
 The orbital ($dd$) excitations at high energy range (1-3 eV) show a small but significant dispersion as a function of the in-plane momentum, as discussed below \cite{sala2011energy,martinelli2024collective}.
-The sharp feature dispersing up to $\sim 200$ meV in PNO and $\sim 400$ meV in CCO is assigned to $\Delta S=1$ spin excitations, in agreement with previous RIXS results \cite{lu2021magnetic,krieger2022charge,rosa2024spin,rossi2024universal,peng2017influence,peng2018dispersion,martinelli2022fractional}.
+For the nickelate, an additional feature is observed at 0.7 eV.
+This excitation has already been reported in the literature \cite{rossi2021orbital,gao2024magnetic, hayashida2024investigation} and becomes progressively enhanced towards the Brillouin zone edge.
+Its out-of-plane character is further supported by the fact that it is more enhanced for $\pi$-polarized incident light than $\sigma$ (see also Figure \ref{polarimeter} below).
+This feature has mainly been interpreted \cite{hepting2020electronic} in terms of hybridization between Ni $3d$ and rare-earth $5d$ states.
+Here we adopt this interpretation, although alternative scenarios cannot be ruled out.
+Indeed, a possible extrinsic origin is supported by the fact that the peak appears stronger in samples showing a more intense diffraction signal from impurity phases \cite{tam2022charge}.
+The sharp feature dispersing up to $\sim 200$ meV in PNO and $\sim 400$ meV in CCO is assigned to $\Delta S=1$ spin excitations, in agreement with previous RIXS work \cite{lu2021magnetic,krieger2022charge,rosa2024spin,rossi2024universal,peng2017influence,peng2018dispersion,martinelli2022fractional}.
 These spin excitations follow a single-magnon dispersion across most of the reciprocal space along the M-$\Gamma$-X path (panels d-e).
 Whereas the sharpness of the magnetic peak in CCO is a direct consequence of the long-range antiferromagnetic (AFM) order of the undoped compound \cite{braicovich2009dispersion,martinelli2022fractional}, the coexistence of superconductivity and sharp spin excitations in IL nickelates demonstrates the mild effect of self-doping on magnetism.
 This constitutes an important difference with respect to cuprates, where the chemical hole doping, required for superconductivity, quickly disrupts spin order and progressively smears the magnon excitation peak \cite{peng2018dispersion} across the superconducting dome (see below for a more quantitative comparison).
 Our observations are consistent with the muon spin rotation measurements in superconducting IL nickelates by Fowlie et al. \cite{fowlie2022intrinsic}, which hint at a similar coexistence.
 A recent debate was sparked by the observation of an elastic intensity increase around the quasi-commensurate wavevector $Q\sim(0.33,0)$.
-This was first interpreted as an evidence of charge order analogous to the Charge Density Waves observed in cuprates \cite{rossi2022broken,krieger2022charge,tam2022charge}, but later dismissed as resulting from periodic arrangement of residual apical oxygens from incomplete topotactic reduction \cite{parzyck2024absence}.
-Our integrals of the spectral weight in the quasielastic region, displayed in Figure \ref{noChargeOrder} of the Supplementary Material, show no evidence of such an increase, confirming the absence of charge order in our samples and the fully occurred topotactic reaction.
+This was first interpreted as an evidence of charge order analogous to the Charge Density Waves observed in cuprates \cite{rossi2022broken,krieger2022charge,tam2022charge}, but later dismissed as resulting from periodic arrangement of residual apical oxygens from incomplete topotactic reduction \cite{raji2023charge,parzyck2024absence}.
+Our integrals of the spectral weight in the quasielastic region, displayed in Figure S1 of the Supplementary Material, show no evidence of such an increase, confirming the absence of charge order in our samples and the fully occurred topotactic reaction.